JavierGavina/detecting-routines-nursery-home/README.md

 Where `<env_name>` is the name of the environment.

+## Data

+The data used in this project is a synthetic dataset generated using our application web [Synthetic Activity Generation](https://javiergavina.github.io/Synthetic-Activity-Dataset/) using the metadata found on `data/<user>/metada`.
+The data is stored in the `data` directory.

-## Run the routine execution
+## How to run the program

+### Routine detection and visualization

-To run the routine execution, run the following command:
+To run the routine detection and visualization, run the following command:

 ```bash
 python plot_routines.py